Barnsley Pals: Training

+Officers and men of the 14th (Service) Battalion (2nd Barnsley Pals), York and Lancaster Regiment, taken in 1915 whilst at Hurdcott at Salisbury just prior to their departure for Egypt.
+It can be seen that preparations are underway for their deployment to a hot country as these men are wearing their newly issued Pith helmet.

 The rush of Kitchener recruits had overwhelmed the Army's ability to absorb them, so the Pals Battalions (mainly in the Fifth New Army, 'K5') were left for some time in the hands of the recruiting committees.
 The men of the 1st Barnsleys were billeted at the Public and Arcade Halls and Harvey Institute in town or in their own homes, and food was supplied by the Barnsley British Co-operative Society.
-Each day the men paraded in the square in Regent Street, then marched to the Queen's Ground for drill, still in civilian dress until temporary uniforms could be obtained.
+Each day, the men paraded in the square in Regent Street, then marched to the Queen's Ground for drill, still in civilian dress until temporary uniforms could be obtained.
 These were described as a 'blue serge uniform with grass buttons and a little cocked hat', and were worn until khaki uniforms arrived at Easter 1915.
 A number of retired Regular Army non-commissioned officers (NCOs) were taken on to drill the men.
 Men from the building and construction trades were sent to work building a hutted camp at New Hall at Silkstone, outside Barnsley.
 Small batches of obsolete rifles were obtained for training, including Lee–Metfords, Long Lee–Enfields and Canadian Ross rifles.
 On 10 December the two battalions were designated the 13th (Service) Battalion, York and Lancaster Regiment (1st Barnsley) and 14th (S) Bn Y&L Regiment (2nd Barnsley).
 The WO assigned them to 115th Brigade of 38th Division, formed of Pals Battalions from across Northern England: the other battalions in the brigade were the Grimsby Chums (10th (S) Battalion, Lincolnshire Regiment) and the Sheffield City Battalion, (12th (S) Bn, Y&L Regiment).
-On 20 December the 13th Y&R marched out to Silkstone Camp, where more varied training could begin.
+On 20 December, the 13th Y&R marched out to Silkstone Camp, where more varied training could begin.